Skip to main content

 One of these women’s roles is to encourage school students by raising expectations and giving them the knowledge and tools to challenge the school system if it isn’t working for them.
 Renata-Staples says part of her responsibility is empowering rangatahi to see that the system they are sitting in has been designed to make sure that “you kind of fail in a way”.
 “We’re seeing it in the data and statistics every year,” she says.

 Eruera Tarena, the executive director at Tokona Te Raki, wants to unpack those statistics to see what might be done to change them.
-Ngāi Tahu and Tainui got together with South Auckland NGO Southern Initiative in 2019 to commission economic research provider Business and Economic Research (BERL) to carry out some research on the results Māori students were getting, and the outcomes for them into young adulthood.
+Ngāi Tahu and Tainui got together with The Southern Initiative from South Auckland in 2019 to commission economic research provider Business and Economic Research (BERL) to carry out some research on the results Māori students were getting, and the outcomes for them into young adulthood.

 Tarena says, “We can describe and rattle off statistics around inequality, but we don’t have a story around why.
 So when we talk about Māori inequities, we often reinforce the idea that it was the fault of Māori — a personal choice.
 We’re blind to what is causing a problem and we have a really unsophisticated understanding of what is behind it.
 I think that contributes to racism.”